- Dr Isabelle Darmon

 - Comparison between orders of flavours and orders of sounds;

 - Theatrical dialogue and the teaching of the classics in social theory.
-I recently organised a conference together with Dr Carlos Frade (University of Salford), the Max Weber group of the British Sociological Association staging imagined dialogues between Weber and Simmel (December 2015) and am now coediting a special issue of the Journal of Classical Sociology with a selection of the dialogues written for and performed at the conference.
-There is an after life to this conference, with the help of Andreas Zaunseder and Sofia Polychronidou, for the experimentation of theatrical dialogue with 2nd year Sociology students.
+I recently organised a conference together with Dr Carlos Frade (University of Salford), the Max Weber group of the British Sociological Association staging imagined dialogues between Weber and Simmel (December 2015) and coedited a special issue of the Journal of Classical Sociology with a selection of the dialogues written for and performed at the conference.
+There has been an after life to this conference, with the help of Andreas Zaunseder and Sofia Polychronidou, for the experimentation of theatrical dialogue with 2nd year Sociology students.

-I am co-editing the journal Cultural Sociology with my colleagues Lisa McCormick and Nick Prior.
+I am co-editing the journal Cultural Sociology with my colleagues Lisa McCormick, Angelica Thumala and Nick Prior.

 I am a member of the Food Researchers In EDinburgh network (FRIED)!
 See here for more.

 (2017) 'Theatrical Dialogue in Teaching the Classics'.
 Editors’ Introduction (with Carlos Frade).
 Special issue Weber/Simmel antagonisms: imagined dialogues.
-Journal of Classical Sociology 17(2) [in press]
+Journal of Classical Sociology 17(2), 77-86.

 (2016) 'Senses and sensibilities: stabilising and changing tastes in cross-national couples' (with Alan Warde), Food, Culture & Society 19(4), 705-722.